LanguageMachines/ucto/README.md

 Add the ``-v /path/to/your/data:/data`` parameter (before `-t`) if you want to mount your data volume into the container at `/data`.

+## Webservice

+If you are looking to run Ucto as a webservice yourself,  please see https://github.com/proycon/ucto_webservice .
+It is not included in this repository.